piyushk789/Find_by_name-extension/README.md

 Users can customize the list of supported file extensions by modifying the `getJSON` function in the script.
 Additionally, the default set of extensions is loaded from a JSON file (`Extension-data.json`), which users can update according to their requirements.

+## Executable Version

+An executable version of the File Search Tool is available for easy use.
+Download the executable [here](link_to_executable) and follow the instructions in the [How to Run](#how-to-run) section to get started quickly.

 ## Contributing

 Contributions are welcome!
 Feel free to open issues, submit pull requests, or suggest improvements to enhance the functionality and usability of the File Search Tool.